 - For the graduate who regrets the time they wasted in school (and wants to make up for it)

-- For the graduate who wants to bounce ideas off of someone else (brainstorming is one of the most effective ways to collaborate)
+- For the intellectual who wants to bounce ideas off of someone else (brainstorming is one of the most effective ways to collaborate)

 - For the coach who wants to learn more anatomy than they ever got in school (universities avoid speculation, but sometimes it’s necessary to think through human movement if you want to coach anything)